-The Sharon A. Fordham Multimedia Lab is composed of two spaces – the Lab Classroom, adjacent to the Media Center on the second floor of the Douglass Library, and the Fordham Commons, located in the opposite corner of the same floor.
+The Sharon A. Fordham Multimedia Lab is composed of two spaces – the Lab Classroom, on the second floor of the Douglass Library, and the Fordham Commons, located in the opposite corner of the same floor.

 The Fordham Commons has 13 workstations available at all building hours.
 The 16 workstations in the classroom are available when classes are not in session.
 All workstations are intended for the creation and manipulation of multimedia projects by members of the Rutgers University Community including students, faculty, administrators and staff.